 How regional banks can help themselves

-In addition to the Federal Reserve’s focus on ensuring its supervisory approaches evolve with the size and complexity of the firms it supervises, RBOs themselves have realized the need to strengthen their own control and oversight functions.
-One such area that has evolved considerably over the past several financial crises is enterprise risk management (ERM).
+In addition to the Federal Reserve’s focus on ensuring that its supervisory approaches evolve with the size and complexity of the firms it supervises, RBOs themselves have realized the need to strengthen their own control and oversight functions.
+One such area, which has evolved considerably over the past several financial crises, is enterprise risk management (ERM).

-A leading topic of discussion at the Cleveland Federal Reserve’s RBO conference, ERM has become a critical component for financial institution boards of directors and executive management teams to ensure risks throughout their organization are appropriately measured, monitored, and controlled.
+A leading topic of discussion at the Cleveland Federal Reserve’s RBO conference, ERM has become a critical component for financial institutions' boards of directors and executive management teams to ensure that risks throughout their organizations are appropriately measured, monitored, and controlled.
 As testimony to how critical ERM has become to financial institutions, one attendee stressed that their company strives to stay on the leading edge of ERM.
-Examples of leading practices discussed by conference attendees include board of directors establishing formal risk appetites, risk management evolving from a control function to becoming something that is owned by all employees within the organization, and the presence of a credible challenge process between all levels of the organization.
+Examples of leading practices discussed by conference attendees include board of directors' establishing formal risk appetites, risk management evolving from a control function to becoming something that is owned by all employees within the organization, and the presence of a credible challenge process among all levels of the organization.

 Focusing on the future